 - ⅓ cup Sour cream

-- 4 strips Bacon crisped, roughly chopped
+- 4 strips Thick-cut bacon

-- 2 stalks Scallions chopped
+- 2 stalks Scallions (chopped)

-- Salt to taste
+- Salt (to taste)

 Instructions

-- Dry and mash: Once the potatoes are boiled, drain them and return them to the pot over medium heat.
-Let any residual liquid evaporate off the potatoes before you start mashing.
-Once the potatoes are dry, mash the potatoes.
+- Once the potatoes are boiled, drain them and return them to the pot over medium heat.
+Let any residual liquid evaporate off the potatoes.
+You want the potatoes to be completely dry.

-- Add in the mix-ins: Add in the heated cream mixture in two increments.
-Fold in with a wooden spoon or a rubber spatula, and add the remaining cream.
-Mix in the sour cream and half the cheddar cheese and combine.
-Taste, and add salt as needed.1 cup Sharp cheddar cheese, 1 cup Half and half cream, ⅓ cup Sour cream, 2 tablespoon Garlic butter
+- Pour half of the cream mixture into the mashed potatoes.
+Fold in with a wooden spoon or a rubber spatula until smooth, and add the remaining cream.
+Fold in the remaining cream again.
+Mix in the sour cream and half of the shredded cheddar cheese.
+Taste for salt, and add as needed.1 cup Sharp cheddar cheese, ⅓ cup Sour cream, Salt

-- Top and bake: Transfer the mashed potato mixture to a baking dish, and top with the remaining cheese and bacon.
-Bake for 15 minutes, and broil on LO for another 2-3 minutes.
-Finish with green onions out of the oven.4 strips Bacon, 2 stalks Scallions, 1 cup Sharp cheddar cheese
+- Transfer the mashed potato mixture to a baking dish, and top with the remaining cheese and crisped bacon.
+Bake for 15 minutes at 375°F, and broil on LO for another 2-3 minutes.
+Finish with chopped green onions.2 stalks Scallions

 Wendy